IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: IReEn: Iterative Reverse-Engineering of Black-Box Functions

 \subsection{Iterative Refinement}

 We are still facing two major issues: (1) As we have motivated before and also our experiments will show, querying for certain I/O pairs is more informative than others.
 Hence, we seek an iterative approach that yields more informative queries to the black box.
-(2) The conditional generative model only takes a small and fixed number of constraints, while it is unclear which constraints to use in order to arrive at the ``functional equivalent'' feasible set.
+(2) Due to the computational bottleneck, the conditional generative model only takes a small number of constraints, while it is unclear which constraints to use in order to arrive at the ``functional equivalent'' feasible set.

-Similar problems have been encountered in constraint optimization, where {\it column generation algorithms / delayed constraint generation} techniques have been employed to deal with large number of constraints \citep{ford1958suggested}.
+Similar problems have been encountered in constraint optimization, where {\it column generation algorithms / delayed constraint generation} techniques have been employed to deal with large number of constraints \cite{ford1958suggested}.
 Motivated by these ideas, we propose an iterative strategy, where we condition in each step on a set of violated constraints that we find.

 In detail, we present the algorithm of the proposed method in Algorithm \autoref{alg:1}.
 Iterative synthesis function takes synthesizer $\Psi$ and a set of I/Os (line 1).
 In line 2 we initial the $s_\textit{best}$ to zero.
 Note that we use $p_\textit{best}$ to store the best candidate, and $s_\textit{best}$ to store the score of the best candidate.
 In the iterative loop, we first condition the program synthesizer on the given $I/O$ set to get the program candidates $\hat{P}$ (line 5).
 Then we call \textit{Scoring} function to score the program candidates in line 6.
 The scoring function returns the best program candidate, the score of that candidate, and the new set of $I/O$ where the new I/Os are the one which were not satisfied by $\hat{p}_\textit{best}$.
 Note that $\hat{p}_\textit{best}$, and $\hat{s}_\textit{best}$ store the best candidate and the score of it for the current iteration.
 Then at line 7, we check if $\hat{s}_\textit{best}$ for the current iteration is larger than the global score $s_{best}$, if the condition satisfies we update the global $p_\textit{best}$, and $s_\textit{best}$ (line 8-9).
 In line 12 we return the best candidate $p_\textit{best}$ after searching for it for $n$ iterations.